SIM Learning Strategies Professional Developer

 Researching and reporting on the FAQ activity allowed me to have a better understanding of the Strategic Instructional Model and its impact on student learning and student achievement.
 The information I researched provided a great deal of information and evidence that I can now use when promoting SIM as a change agent as well as when providing professional development.

-heverlyc About 2 years ago
+heverlyc Almost 3 years ago

 FAQs